AverageHelper/portfolio/src/pages/links.md

 # Links

-A pile of useful and favorite pages.
+A pile of useful and favorite webpages.
+For tools that I use frequently, see my [Uses](/uses) page.

+---

 ## Webcomics